seanpdoyle/constraint_validations/README.md

 bundle install
 bin/rails test test/**/*_test.rb
 ```

+## Contributing

+Read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines to learn how to make
+contributions.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).